fgoncalves/Timestamp-protocol-kernel-module/sampler.new/README.rst

 Requirements
 ============
-This program only works with more than 2 nodes, if there is a routing protocol like B.A.T.M.A.N. working in the background.
+This program only works with more than 2 nodes if there is a routing protocol like B.A.T.M.A.N. working in the background.

 Also, timestamps will only be correct if the timestamping module is inserted in the kernel.
 If not, the program will run without problems, but times will make no sense.